necopinus/necopinus.xyz/photography/2003-07-09-northglenn-sunset.md

 photographer:: Nathan Acks
 date:: 2003-07-09

-The sunset seen from the back patio of my folks’ house.
+The sunset seen from the back patio of my folks' house.